Traditional foods of Cornwall

 Rodda’s has been making clotted cream since 1890 and first started with Eliza Jane Rodda making Cornish clotted cream in her farmhouse, but since these humble beginnings Rodda’s is now a popular choice amongst households across the UK.

 If you want an extra treat during your holiday in Cornwall, then you should try Rodda’s latest Cream Tea in a Box product.
-This new product, which is set to be rolled out later in June and will be available to buy from local stores in Cornwall, contains a scone, knife, napkin, Tiptree jam and Rodda’s cream in a self-contained box.
+This new product can be bought from local stores in Cornwall, and contains a scone, knife, napkin, Tiptree jam and Rodda’s cream in a self-contained box.
 It sounds like the perfect idea for a picnic!

 Cornish Yarg may not be quite as familiar as Cornish clotted cream or the Cornish pasty, but trust us, it is just as tasty!